msc365/az-devops-governance/src/res/project/README.md

 ```

 This creates a project with:

 - Process: Agile (default)
 - Source Control: Git (default)
 - Visibility: Private (default)
 - All features enabled except TestPlans

-### Example 2: Create a Scrum Project with Custom Configuration
+### Example 2: Create a scrum project with custom configuration

 ```powershell
 $paramSplat = @{